kdaily/aws-cli/proposals/pr-contrib-guide.md

 A user can select an issue from the list of contribution ready issues and implement their change.
 When the contributor has completed their implementation, they should open a pull request.
-The maintainers will respond within [TBD] business days on a pull request that is ready for review to acknowledge the request.
-The contribution is then given an pre-review by the maintainers to confirm:
+The maintainers will respond within [TBD] business days after a pull request is open to acknowledge.
+The contribution is then given an pre-review by the maintainers within [TBD] business days to
+confirm:

 1. It is implemented in the manner described in the issue.
 1. It meets the criteria specified in the contribution guide.